ReactiveResource/ReactiveResource/README.md

 ## Inspiration

 - [ActiveAdmin](https://activeadmin.info/) - Brillant admin library that makes it possible to create tables, forms and detail pages for any CRUD rails app in a few keystrokes.
+- [AgileToolkit](https://www.agiletoolkit.org/) - Full-stack PHP component library that provides you all the standard CRUD components you would need
+- [ForestAdmin](https://www.forestadmin.com/) - SaaS Admin intefrace for your API
+- [Jumpstart](https://github.com/excid3/jumpstart/) - Starter kit for Rails projects includes a full set of tools to create a SaaS app
+- [Liason](https://liaison.dev/) - A unified architecture to provide RPC like app development model.
+Checkout the [excellent article about this architecture](https://www.freecodecamp.org/news/full-stack-unified-architecture/).
+- [ReactAdmin](https://marmelab.com/react-admin/) - A frontend web framework for B2B applications
 - [Strapi](https://strapi.io/) - Headless CMS with feature rich interface to help you manage your custom data.
 Full-stack node.js.
-- [AgileToolkit](https://www.agiletoolkit.org/) - Full-stack PHP component library that provides you all the standard CRUD components you would need
-- [Jumpstart](https://github.com/excid3/jumpstart/) - Starter kit for Rails projects includes a full set of tools to create a SaaS app
 - [Terstle](https://trestle.io/) - Admin building framework similar to ActiveAdmin but with responsive deisgn principles
-- [ForestAdmin](https://www.forestadmin.com/) - SaaS Admin intefrace for your API
-- [ReactAdmin](https://marmelab.com/react-admin/) - A frontend web framework for B2B applications